 Like its northern counterpart, this corner provides opportunity for a variety of residential, commercial, retail, and office activities.
 The commercial and retail uses will be located along the northern side of the corner along the 6th Street frontage and are designated CC600.
-This corner, along with the southwest corner of the US40 and K-10 Highway intersection, is allocated a share of the remaining 60,000 square feet of retail space (10% of the 600,000 square feet of retail for the entire CC600 intersection).
+This corner is allocated 60,000 square feet of retail space.
 This corner currently has developed and planned low density residential uses along the south portion of the corner.
 A portion has also been rezoned RM24 (High Density Residential) District and is designated High Density Residential.
 Further, another portion has been rezoned to RSO (Single-Dwelling Residential - Office) District and is designated Residential Office.